insharahmani/College-performance-Tracker/README.md

-# Colleage Management Dashboard 📚 | Excel + Power BI
+# Colleage Performance Dashboard 📚 | Excel + Power BI

 A dynamic and fully interactive **Power BI dashboard project** designed to manage and monitor **student and teacher data** within a educational institution.
 From attendance tracking to fee management and payroll visualization, this dashboard provides a centralized and intelligent view of school operations.